m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 The success of a DNS cache poisoning attack depends not only on the ability to reply to a query with the correct query ID.

-It also depends on “winning the race”; that is, the attacker must reply to the query before the legitimate authoritative nameserver.
+It also depends on "winning the race"; that is, the attacker must reply to the query before the legitimate authoritative nameserver.
 If the attacker loses the race, then they have to wait for the cached entry to expire before trying again.

 However, the attacker could generate their own DNS queries to send to the resolver.
 For example, the attacker could query 1.google.com, 2.google.com, and so forth.